Arena Stage's production of Arthur Miller's The Price is presented October 6-November 12 in the Arlene and Robert Kogod Cradle in Washington, D.C.

 Joining Linden in the four-person cast are D.C.-area actors Maboud Ebrahimzadeh (Folger Theatre’s Timon of Athens) and Rafael Untalan (Theater J’s Yellow Face) as brothers Victor Franz and Walter Franz, respectively, with Pearl Sun (Broadway’s If/Then) as Victor’s wife, Esther Franz.
 Ricardo Frederick Evans (Round House’s Two Trains Running) will assume the role of Victor Franz beginning November 7.

-“I look forward to experiencing Seema Sueko’s interpretation of this great play by Arthur Miller,” said Artistic Director Molly Smith in a statement.
+“I look forward to experiencing Seema Sueko’s interpretation of this great play by Arthur Miller,” said Artistic Director Molly Smith in an earlier statement.
 “Miller wrote superb plays about American family life.
 Even though this play was written decades ago, it continues to snap with contemporary relevance.
 It’s a pleasure to welcome Hal Linden to Arena, and I know this production will light up the Kogod.”

-Tickets may be purchased online at ArenaStage.org, by phone at (202) 488-3300, or at the Sales Office at 1101 Sixth St., SW, D.C.
+Tickets are available online at ArenaStage.org, by phone at (202) 488-3300, or at the Sales Office at 1101 Sixth St., SW, D.C.

 (Updated October 6, 2017)